 The second run used the clean corpus and a larger model, with around 4.09M parameters, an embedding size of 256, 8 heads, 6 blocks and the same context length of 256.
 This was the best result.
 At step 2000 its validation loss was 1.5673, compared with 1.7487 for the baseline, and at step 4750 it reached 1.3969, compared with 1.4497.
 The validation loss continued to decrease, while the larger gap from the training loss stabilized instead of continuing to grow.

-The qualitative result improved too.
+The generated text improved too.
 The model started to generate names present in the corpus, such as zio Trao from I Malavoglia, and it often maintained a plausible agreement between subjects and verbs.
 However, the text was still not coherent for long.
 Subjects could disappear or change inside the same generation, and many words were still invented even if they had a plausible Italian morphology.

 Since the main limitation seemed to be coherence, I tried a third run with the context length increased from 256 to 512.
 The hypothesis was that seeing more previous characters would help the model maintain subjects and references for longer.
 The result was negative: at step 4750 the validation loss was 1.5241, worse than both the baseline at 1.4497 and the larger model at 1.3969.
 The generated text did not show a clear improvement either.
 With prompts like Roma or lungo i fiumi, the model produced locally plausible Italian fragments, but the sentence still lost its direction and introduced invented words.